 Yes.
 We have computers available for public use as well as free WiFi during the hours that the library is open.

-While the library does not sell books, the Friends of the Library has on ongoing book sale in the library foyer.
+While the library does not sell books, the Friends of the Library have an ongoing book sale in the library's foyer.
 Hardbacks have a suggested donation of $2 and paperbacks have a suggested donation of $0.50.